The Areas Come to Life

-The woodworking area was possibly the last to become useful, but has since become the most productive.
+The woodworking area was possibly the last to become useful, but later became the most productive.
 We had only a few items at the December 2011 open house.
 Joe brought in a few more, but it was only after Ross and Rick became active that it really became useful.
 Besides the circular saw, radial arm saw and planer (operational), we had a sander, bandsaw, router table, scroll saw, lathe and jointer.
 A dust system had been installed and two CNC routers were operational.
 The shop was used to make much of the Fright night props, a Cinderella carriage for a high school play, a sleigh for the December open house in 2012, a “cart of the dead” for a local production of Spamalot, a boat for “Willy Wonka” and several personal projects.

 As soon as we decided on the size of the space, the idea was to have a classroom for training.
 Initially, it was to be built out of a portion of the cave with the remainder being the machine area.
 After the inclusion of the model shop, the classroom and model shop were built at the same time.

-The classroom is roughly 20×30 feet and has an “instructor” desk and eight dual student stations.
+The classroom was roughly 20×30 feet and had an “instructor” desk and eight dual student stations.
 We could not afford an official whiteboard, so we made one from white formica.
 It may not last as long as the “professional” boards, but at a cost of $8, could be easily replaced as it wears out.
-A projector and sound system was also scrounged.
+A projector and sound system were also scrounged.
 There was also a rack for network training that will be used for those classes.
 It was also one of the areas to benefit from the flooring donated by Habitat.

-Since becoming active in the Summer of 2012, the classroom has been used for classes in machining, blender, CAD, Inkscape, ham radio, electronics, locksport, programming, microprocessors, soldering and robotics.
+Since becoming active in the Summer of 2012, the classroom was used for classes in machining, blender, CAD, Inkscape, ham radio, electronics, locksport, programming, microprocessors, soldering and robotics.
 Air conditioning, was being installed as of May 2017.

 The HO Railroad